What not to do on a safari in Africa – 10 Things to Avoid on Safari

 10 Things to Avoid on Safari – What not to do on a safari in Africa – The dos and don ts on safari

-• Don’t Come out of your vehicle while on game drives
+• Don’t come out of your vehicle while on game drives

 It’s so easy to forget and just come out of your safari vehicle while on a game drive.
-All our East African Parks and reserves have designated places where you are allowed to alight, maybe to take a short call or stretch or for your bush breakfast or lunch.
+All our East African Parks and reserves have designated places where you are allowed to alight, maybe to take a short call or stretch, or for your bush breakfast or lunch.

-Getting out of the vehicle is actually dangerous and risking your life is not something you would want to do.
-The wild has so many kinds of wild animals including reptiles and insects.
+Getting out of the vehicle is actually dangerous, and risking your life is not something you would want to do.
+The wild has so many kinds of wild animals, including reptiles and insects.
 Apart from the big cats, it’s easy to get bitten by a snake or anything while outside the vehicle.

-What not to do on a safari in Africa while on a game drive, is get out of the jeep.
+What not to do on a safari in Africa while on a game drive is get out of the jeep.
 Most big cats are camouflaged, and it’s easy not to notice a lion in the grass or a leopard up a tree while you alight, and you might be risking your life by just alighting anywhere in the parks or reserves.

 • Show respect to the locals

-As much as you love and enjoy interacting with the locals or anyone else, please keep in mind to respect the locals and culture.
-As part of our ‘What not to do on a safari in Africa’ note, you should understand that African cultures and behaviors are strictly followed and it would be bad to disrespect them.
+As much as you love and enjoy interacting with the locals or anyone else, please keep in mind to respect the locals and their culture.
+As part of our ‘What not to do on a safari in Africa’ note, you should understand that African cultures and behaviors are strictly followed, and it would be bad to disrespect them.

 A good example applies when on a safari in East Africa and visiting a Maasai Community Village.
 These community still practice their ancient traditional values and cultures up to date.
 If in case you disrespect one of them, they might as well not approach you in a friendly manner.